AnantDhavale/Local-OCR-Chakshu/README.md

 # Chakshu OCR
 Chakshu is a hybrid OCR that works absolutely locally with zero cost and no GPUs.
 My thinking is an OCR should be like a pdf viewer, as simple and as local.
-# Hybrid OCR 🔍
+# Hybrid OCR

-100% Local OCR with Intelligent Correction**
+100% Local OCR with Intelligent Correction.

 Combines Tesseract's battle-tested OCR with smart text correction - all running locally on your machine.
 No cloud services, no GPU required, no external API calls.